 5. Know Which Grade Of Fuel… Most of us have grown accustomed to seeing “Regular”, “MidGrade” and “Premium”.
-Seems like a simple choice, right?
+It seems like a simple choice, right?
 Well, it’s not so simple.
-With the new technology and the Hybrid cars on the loose we also have E85 for the flex fuel engines.
-Let’s not for get about those loud Diesel trucks and some European models like Volkswagen that also run on diesel.
+With the new technology and the Hybrid cars on the loose, we also have E85 for the flex-fuel engines.
+Let’s not forget about those loud Diesel trucks and some European models like Volkswagen that also run on diesel.

 If your vehicle requires special fluid that can only be purchased through the Dealer, I suggest you have a small amount on hand.
 You never know when a coolant hose may spring a leak.
 Sure, a helpful motorist may stop and see if he/she can help, but if you’re driving a Dodge Caliber and the motorist pulls up in a Toyota Prius, the only fluid in common may be the brake fluid.

 The colder weather really puts a strain on your car battery.
-Be sure you know how use Jumper Cables properly before attempting to jump start a vehicle.
+Be sure you know how to use Jumper Cables properly before attempting to jump-start a vehicle.
 Never cross the cables or hook up one end and touch the other end together!

 Typically speaking, your emergency kit should contain: